Canon 5D versus Canon 70D

 |Canon 1D Mark II (⇒ lft | rgt)||optical||YES||2.0||230||fixed||no||8000||8.3||no||no|

 |Nikon D7100 (⇒ lft | rgt)||optical||YES||3.2||1229||fixed||no||8000||6.0||12||no|

 Both the 5D and the 70D have been discontinued, but can regularly be found used on ebay.
 The 5D was replaced by the Canon 5D Mark II, while the 70D was followed by the Canon 80D.

 So how do things add up?
 Which of the two cameras – the Canon 5D or the Canon 70D – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - Better low-light sensitivity: Requires less light for good images (0.6 stops ISO advantage).